KLBJ-FM: The Johnson family

 The Johnson family put Austin's first TV station on the air in 1952, KTBC-TV.
 The co-owned FM station signed on the air in 1960.
-In 1972, KTBC-FM switched to a Freeform Rock format and change the call letters into KLBJ-FM the station has a sound that was emerging on the FM dial in many cities in America.
+In 1972, KTBC-FM switched to a freeform rock format, with a progressive rock sound that was emerging on the FM dial in many cities in America.
 Until then, the only rock commonly heard on the radio were a few songs that crossed over onto the Top 40 charts.

-Sale the TV and radio stations
+Change in ownership

 In 1973, the Johnsons sold KTBC-TV to the Times Mirror Company, a newspaper and broadcasting company that published the Los Angeles Times and the Dallas Times Herald.
 Times Mirror kept the KTBC call sign for the TV station, while the radio stations became KLBJ AM-FM to reflect the initials of President Johnson, who had died earlier that year.
 (Currently, KTBC-TV is owned by Fox Television Stations.)

-The Johnsons divested their radio stations in 1997, and sold KLBJ AM and FM to LBJS Corporation.
-The corporation was made up of KLBJ executives.
-KLBJ (AM) had already shifted from MOR to an newsradio format, while KLBJ-FM transformed into a full-fledged album rock format.
+In 1997, KLBJ-FM and KLBJ came under the ownership of the LBJS Corporation.
+The new company was a merger of LBJ Broadcasting, which by this point also owned KAJZ, with Sinclair Telecable's two stations in the market: KROX-FM and KGSR.
+KLBJ (AM) had already shifted from MOR to a talk radio format, while KLBJ-FM transformed into an album rock format, concentrating on a playlist from the best-selling records.

-In 2003, KLBJ AM and FM were sold to the Indianapolis-based Emmis Communications Company.
+At the time, Sinclair Telecable Inc. was a minority stakeholder in the stations, with LBJ Holdings Co. as the 51-percent controlling stakeholder.
+In 2003, the Indianapolis-based Emmis Communications acquired the controlling stake in the stations; the $150 million sale, completed on July 1, marked the Johnson family's exit from broadcasting.
 Emmis had radio stations in several large markets around the U.S., including New York City and Los Angeles.

+In June 2019, Emmis announced that it would sell its controlling stake in the Austin cluster back to Sinclair Telecable for $39.3 million.
+KLBJ-AM-FM operate under the licensee name "Waterloo Media."

+The Dudley & Bob Show

+From 1993 to 2022, "The Dudley & Bob Show" (Dale Dudley, Bob Fonseca and Matt Bearden), was heard in morning drive time on KLBJ-FM.
+The show is in the Texas Radio Hall of Fame.
+In 2007, it won a Marconi Award from the National Association of Broadcasters for "Medium Market Personality of the Year."

+When Dale Dudley decided to step down, the morning show was renamed "Mornings with Matt and Bob."
+Producer Eric "Chuy" Alderete is also featured.